amirrezafatemi/NetworkSniffer/README.md

 ### Simple and Flexible Packet Analyzer

 >A simple yet handy **network packet sniffer** written in C that captures and analyzes packets traversing your network interface using [libpcap](https://www.tcpdump.org/).
 It allows network users learn about a specific protocol.
+>If you don't know what it is [here](https://en.wikipedia.org/wiki/Packet_analyzer) is a quick reference

 ## Table of contents